When you’re not an “employee”: Differences between employees, contractors and volunteers

 When is a community organisation responsible for its volunteers’ actions?

-An organisation will be liable (legally responsible) for the negligence or other civil wrongs of a volunteer who is acting in the course of their activities on the organisation’s behalf – even though the volunteer isn’t an employee and isn’t being paid.
+An organisation will be legally responsible for a volunteer’s actions when they are acting in the course of their activities on the organisation’s behalf – even though the volunteer isn’t an employee and isn’t being paid.
+This generally doesn’t extend to criminal activity.

-The key issue is whether the person was acting on the organisation’s behalf at the time.
-For example, the organisation may be liable for the negligent conduct of a volunteer driver while the driver is doing deliveries for it.
+The key issue is whether the person was acting on the organisation’s behalf when they were doing the activity.
+For example, the organisation may be legally responsible for a volunteer’s careless driving if the volunteer was delivering packages for the organisation at the time.
 However, the organisation won’t be liable for the volunteer’s conduct when they’re driving home at the end of the day.

 What are a community organisation’s responsibilities when taking on specialist volunteers?